getting-things-gnome/getting-things-gnome.github.io/gtk3_port.md

 The main point of this being the ability to add the source packages to the virtualenv's site-packages.

-In order to install liblarch, run the following:
+In order to install `liblarch`, run the following:

     $ python setup.py develop